py5coding/py5book/content/hybrid_programming.md

 As explained in JPype's [Direct Buffers](https://jpype.readthedocs.io/en/latest/userguide.html#buffer-backed-numpy-arrays) documentation, we can create Numpy arrays that are backed by the Direct Buffers.
 With this arrangement, both Numpy and Java have access to the same block of memory.
 In Python we can work with the data in the same way that we would for any Numpy array.
 In Java we can work with the data through the DirectBuffer instances.

-In this example, our calls to `np.random.randint()` can assign data to the `colors[]` and `points[]` arrays.
+In this example, our calls to `np.random.randint()` can assign data to the `colors[]` and `points[]` arrays in a way that fits their Direct Buffers exactly.
 When the assignments are complete, our Java code can read the data immediately.
 The call to `drawColoredPoints()` no longer needs to pass any parameters.

 Also observe that the `colors[]` array was created with a DirectByteBuffer and therefore has a dtype of `np.uint8`.
 The `colors_buffer` is a DirectIntBuffer and interfaces with the same exact memory as the DirectByteBuffer.
 The DirectIntBuffer is shared with our Java extension because Processing represents colors with 32 bit integers.
-If the `colors[]` array had been created with the DirectIntBuffer, it would have one dimension a dtype of `np.int32`.
+If the `colors[]` array had been created with the DirectIntBuffer, it would have one dimension and a dtype of `np.int32`.
 Creating the `colors[]` array with a DirectByteBuffer means the array can have two dimensions with the second dimension representing alpha, red, green, and blue color channels (in that order).
 This is how color data is typically arranged in Python libraries such as [Pillow](https://pillow.readthedocs.io/) or [scipy](https://scipy.org/) (although the channel order might be different).

 The code used for the `colors[]` array is similar to py5's code for [](/reference/sketch_np_pixels).
 The main difference is the shape is `(width, height, 4)` and not `(N, 4)`.